scrose/pylc/README.md

 ```

 ### Testing
-Segmentation maps can be generated for input images
+Segmentation maps can be generated for input images.
+Evaluation metrics can also be computed if ground truth masks are provided.

 #### Options:
 - `--id <str>`: Unique identifier to label output files (default: Unix timestamp).